dcapalot/vaultServer2017/README.md

-# im slowly working on vault2017, making it more stable and adding github support
+# dependencies for vault2017 and vault2016